NicoHeatingBTC/home-bitcoin-immersion-mining-system/README.md

 ### Fiat Costs

-The oil plan I used to have was an anuall usage, divided by 12, and then paid monthly.
+The oil plan I used to have was an annual usage, divided by 12, and then paid monthly.
 So in winter, when more deliveries would come in, I would pay the same as I would in the summer, when I would get maybe 1 a season.
 So the negative cost I needed to match or beat was ~$380 per month.
 I felt that even if I was "losing" a net of $380 per month, then this project would still be worth it, as I am now at least stacking sats and learning by doing.

 Mining at home will be entirely dependant on your electricity rates.
 These rates consist of a generation charge and a distribution charge.
 Most commonly refer to this in the combined form as "Cost per Killawatt Hour" or c/kWh.
 My distribution charge of 0.08386c/kWh was fixed, nothing I could do to lower it.
 However, I was able to find a way to bring my generation charge down to 0.07c/kWh.
 So my current electricity rate is $0.154c/kWh.
 If you are familiar with the mining scene, this is quite high.
 But recapturing the heat is an incredibly efficient action.
 What was waste is now useful, while getting Sats.
-It's paying once, and recieving two uses for the same watt.
-This efficiency boost allows home mining opperations to be competitive with commercial.
-Heating is a sunk cost for a home, and now it is possible to monentize it.
+It's paying once, and receiving two uses for the same watt.
+This efficiency boost allows home mining operations to be competitive with commercial.
+Heating is a sunk cost for a home, and now it is possible to monetize it.

 Remember, **the goal is not "profit" in fiat terms, the goal is to get sats for a bill you are paying anyways.**